 At the Hobbies, Arts, and Crafts stage – east of Lincoln stage on Central avenue – there are constant recipe demonstrations, contests, and other presentations.

 The Illinois State Fair Grandstand is a staple of the yearly fairgoing experience, hosting some of the biggest and brightest stars in the music business.
-The Illinois State Fair concert 2022 lineup is impressive, as always:
+While the 2024 Illinois State Fair Grandstand Lineup hasn’t been announced, you can be sure it’ll be a great one!

 It should be noted that each show has varied pricing for different tracks, or tiers of the Grandstand.
 And many shows like Trevor Noah, Willie Nelson, Disturbed and others all have pre-show side party options for another $30, if that’s your thing.